Apress/pro-asp.net-core-6/typos.md

 ---

+On page 409, the statements that create log messages in `Listing 15-20`cause code anlysis warnings because the ILogger<T> methods expect to receve a static string template and a set of values.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+---

 On page 410, Table 15-4 omits the methods for the `warning` level.

 (Thanks to Abdul W Yousufzai for reporting this problem)